awetomaton/.github/profile/README.md

 Hey there. 👋

 This is the home for Awetomaton.
-For now we are using Github for internal projects and to host our website.
+For now we are using Github for internal projects and hosting our website.